WHAT ARE THE LATEST UPDATES REGARDING COVID-19 & ATHLETICS?

 My student has a doctor’s appointment to get her health physical, but it is 3 days after camp or practice starts.
 Can my student still participate?

 No, students cannot participate until we have a completed athletic clearance/physical form on file.
-The Physical should be completed after May 1st so that it is valid for the entire school year.
+The physical exam should be completed after May 1st so that it is valid for the entire school year.

 When do practices begin?

 The coaches will arrange practice times to meet the CIF guidelines and when facilities and coaching staff are available.
-Fall sports begin practice in August, winter in November, spring in February .
+In a traditional year, Fall sports begin practice in August, winter in November, spring in February .
 Contact the team coach for specific practice dates and times.
-We also offer a brochure with this information.

 Will my son/daughter receive course credit?